tealdeer-rs/tealdeer/README.md

 easy to invoke (just `tldr tar`, not using another subcommand like `tldr find tar`) and it should show the output as fast as possible.

-Tealdeer reaches these goals.
+tealdeer reaches these goals.
 During a (highly non-scientific) test (see [#38](https://github.com/dbrgn/tealdeer/issues/38) for details), I tested the invocation speed of `tldr <command>` for a few of the existing clients: